 Stay tuned for a big announcement tomorrow morning.
 I bet you can guess what it is!
 I am beyond excited to share the product of so many months of hard work with all of you!

-1⁄2 cup coconut concentrate (also known as coconut manna, or butter), slightly warmed
+- 1⁄2 cup coconut concentrate, slightly warmed

-1⁄2 cup warm filtered water
+- 1⁄2 cup warm filtered water

-1⁄4 cup extra-virgin olive oil
+- 1⁄4 cup extra-virgin olive oil

-3-4 cloves garlic
+- 3-4 cloves garlic

-1⁄4 teaspoon salt
+- 1⁄4 teaspoon salt

-3 large sweet potatoes, peeled and cut into thick fries
+- 3 large sweet potatoes, peeled and cut into thick fries

-4 tablespoons solid cooking fat, melted
+- 4 tablespoons solid cooking fat, melted

-sea salt to taste
+- sea salt to taste

-Place the coconut concentrate, warm water, olive oil, garlic cloves and salt in a blender and blend on high for a minute or two, until the sauce thickens.
+- To make the mayo, place the coconut concentrate, warm water, olive oil, garlic cloves and salt in a blender and blend on high for a minute or two, until the sauce thickens.
 Let cool for an hour at room temperature – alternately, you can place it in the refrigerator for 20 minutes.
 If you would like to use the sauce in a cold dish, thin with water until the desired consistency is reached.

-Preheat your oven to 400 degrees.
+- To make the fries, preheat your oven to 400 degrees.
 Place the sweet potato fries into a large bowl and coat with the cooking fat and sea salt.
 Arrange on a series of baking sheets so that the fries have adequate space between them (this is how they come out crispy).
 Use 3-4 sheets if you need to!
 Add the sea salt.
 Bake for 10-15 minutes, remove from the oven, flip, and bake for another 10-15 minutes, watching at the end so that they don’t burn.